f3d-app/f3d/README.md

  * Check that your file manager supports the thumbnailer mechanism.
  * Check that you have updated your mime type database.
- * If all fails, remove your .cache user dir and check that pcmanfm thumbnails are working.
+ * If all fails, remove your `.cache` user dir and check that `pcmanfm` thumbnails are working.
-  * If they are working, then it is an issue specific to your file manager.
+  * If they are working, then it is an issue specific to your file manager (see below for a potential work around).
-  * If only a few format have working thumbnails, then it is an issue with mime types.
+  * If only a few format have working thumbnails, then it is an issue with mime types
-  * If no formats have working thumbnails, then it is an issue with the f3d.thumbnailer file.
+  * If no formats have working thumbnails, then it is an issue with the `f3d.thumbnailer` file
-  * If only big file do not have thumbnails, this is intended, you can modify this behavior in the tumbnail.json configuration file using the `max-size` option.
+  * If only big file do not have thumbnails, this is intended, you can modify this behavior in the `thumbnail.json` configuration file using the `max-size` option.

+### Sandboxing
+Some file managers (eg: Nautilus) are using sandboxing for thumbnails, which the F3D binary release does not support as it needs access to the Xorg server for rendering anything.
+A work around to this issue is to use a virtual Xorg server like Xephyr or Xvfb in the `f3d.thumbnailer` file.
+Here is how your `Exec` line should look to use `xvfb-run`.
+Keep in mind running xvfb can be very slow.

+`Exec=xvfb-run f3d --dry-run -sta --no-background --output=%o --resolution=%s,%s %i`

+Another workaround is to build VTK with EGL or osmesa support and then build f3d yourself against this custom VTK build.

 ## Windows
 > After installing F3D or registering the shell extension, my explorer is broken